niki4810/cypress-101/docs/README.md

 1. Before running our cypress tests, we want to ensure our application server is up and running.
 To achieve this we will install `start-server-and-test` as a dev dependency via: `npm i start-server-and-test --save`

 2. Add the following two lines to your `scripts` section in `package.json` file.
-(Note you may need to rename the previously added `cypress:ci` command as `cypress:run`)

 ```
-    "cypress:run": "cypress run",
     "start:alt": "DISABLE_SSR=true razzle start",
-    "cypress:ci": "start-server-and-test start:alt http://localhost:4000/item/21311919 cypress:run"
+    "cypress:ci": "start-server-and-test start:alt http://localhost:4000/item/21311919 cypress:headless"
 ```

 > `start:alt` starts the server in client side mode
-> `cypress:ci` runs the starts the `start:alt` script, waits for application to load and then run the cypress:run command
+> `cypress:ci` runs the starts the `start:alt` script, waits for application to load and then run the cypress:headless command

 3. Create a file called `.travis.yml` in the root of your project and copy paste the contents of this [file](https://github.com/niki4810/cypress-101/blob/master/.travis.yml).
 This is a modified version of travis config mentioned in cypress [docs](https://docs.cypress.io/guides/guides/continuous-integration.html#Travis).
 The import thing to note here is the last `script` section which run the `cypress:ci` task we created in step 2.